-California car buyers are getting a mixed bag of news this week, some of which could have profound implications for the future of the state’s effort to get 1.5 million drivers out of emission-spewing vehicles and into electric alternatives.
+California electric car buyers are getting a mixed bag of news this week, some of which could have profound implications for the future of the state’s effort to get 1.5 million drivers out of emission-spewing vehicles and into electric alternatives.

-A last-minute provision took a broadside at Tesla, and possibly other car manufacturers, by requiring that the air board and the state labor department develop a system to certify that companies included in the rebate program are “fair and responsible” in the treatment of their workers.
+But a last-minute provision took a broadside at Tesla, and possibly other car manufacturers, by requiring that the air board and the state labor department develop a system to certify that companies included in the rebate program are “fair and responsible” in the treatment of their workers.

 The requirement, which would take effect next year, appears to have been inserted at the behest of labor interests, who have been attempting to unionize Tesla’s manufacturing plant in Fremont.
-Some employees have complained of low wages and unsafe working conditions, a charge Tesla disputes.

 Gov. Jerry Brown is expected to sign the bill, which matches his proposed amount to keep the rebate program going.

 The rebates—about $2,500 for buyers of small electric cars—are seen as a critical incentive to help meet the state’s goal of putting 1.5 million electric cars on the roads by 2025.
 It has a long way to go: There are 323,000 clean vehicles in California now.

 While sales are creeping up, ownership of full electric and plug-in electric cars still appears behind schedule.
 Some skeptics have suggested that to come close to achieving its goals, the state will need to more aggressively goose sales of all-electric cars and trucks.
 But the Legislature earlier this year balked at a bill by Democratic Assemblyman Phil Ting of San Francisco that would have directed $3 billion over 12 years to fund and streamline the rebate program.
 Critics complained it failed to identify where the money would come from.